-Protection of the public does not necessarily mean prison.
+Protection of the public can mean prison but does not necessarily, mean prison.
 Sentencing may seek to protect the public from offending behaviour through preventative measures and by deterring offending behaviour.

 Rehabilitation of offenders is the way in which courts may seek to reduce the risk of reoffending.
 It's about providing people who have offended with the chance to change and move away from past offending behaviour.